 Let’s jump in.

-Simple Budgeting Categories to Manage your Money
+Simple Budget Categories List to Manage your Money

 Here are nine simple budget categories that you can use to manage your money.
 You can also grab a copy of my free monthly budget template that outlines each of these categories.

 If you are a generous person, having a budget category where you can actually allocate money towards it is perfect.
-Very few budgets will include this as a category; however I think it’s important.
+Very few budgets will include this as a category; however, I think it’s important.
 Even in giving, we should be good stewards by planning.

 This category can be used to set aside funds toward things like giving tithes at your church or for charitable giving.
 You can even use this category to put money aside for gift giving.